-The analysis area for the Whetstone Creek Balanced Growth Plan extends beyond the watershed boundary.
-This is because the WCPP communities elected to have their entire jurisdiction included and mapped for this plan.
-So, the analysis area for this plan extends beyond the watershed boundary to the jurisdictional boundaries of the Whetstone Creek communities.
+The analysis area for the Walnut Creek Balanced Growth Plan extends beyond the boundaries of the six 12 digit HUCS included in the study.
+This is because several WCPP communities elected to have their entire jurisdiction included and mapped for this plan.
+In the cases that a community elected to have their entire community analyzed through the Walnut Creek Balanced Growth Plan mapping process, township or municipal boundaries were used; otherwise, the watershed boundary was used as the analysis area boundary.

-As mentioned earlier, the maps are the result of both a watershed-wide criteria analysis and a local review of the maps by each of the jurisdictions.
-The WCPP adopted the Priority Area criteria list and weighting in June 2011.
-In January 2012, MORPC began distributing draft criteria analysis maps to each of the watershed communities.

-MORPC met with partnership representatives from the Whetstone Creek communities to initially distribute the draft maps and explain the review process.
-After the initial distribution, MORPC followed up with the communities to determine if additional assistance was needed.
+As mentioned earlier, the maps are the result of both a watershed-wide criteria analysis and a local review of the maps by each of the 14 jurisdictions.
+The WCPP adopted the Priority Area criteria list and weighting in February 2011.
+In August 2011, MORPC distributed draft criteria analysis maps to each of the watershed communities.
+MORPC met with partnership representatives from each of the participating communities to initially distribute the draft maps and explain the review process.
+After the initial distribution, MORPC followed up with each of the communities to determine if additional assistance was needed.
 MORPC staff continued to meet with individuals or groups of staff to present the draft maps and work through the local review process with the communities.
-MORPC also provided draft maps to stakeholders and facilitated discussions about Priority Areas between stakeholders and jurisdictions when requested.